xwytracy/SAS_MultiTraj_GBTM/README.md

 - The $p(y_k^p|X)$ can vary depending on the assumptions made and the study design.
   - $p(y_k^p|X)$ can follow a Gaussian distribution if the observed manifest indicator takes a real value.
   - If the indicator is continuous but bounded by lower or upper limits (or both), it may follow a truncated normal distribution.
   - Other commonly used distributional assumptions include a Bernoulli distribution for binary indicators and a Poisson distribution for indicators that take non-negative integer values starting from 0.
-These two types of the indicators are not currently supported in this macro.
+These two types of indicators are not currently supported in this macro.
 - The $\pi_j$ is the proportion part in the finite mixture model.
 It always follows a multinomial distribution and is constrained by $\sum_j{\pi_j}=1$.
 This quantity has a meaningful interpretation as the expected proportion of the class assignment.

 #### Assumption